pkp/plagiarism/README.md

 5. The Editor logs in to OJS/OMP/OPS installation, go to the submission list and open the workflow stage for the submission
    * In the submission files grid view, Editor/Journal Manager can see the similarity scores if the similarity process has completed.
    * Editor/Journal Manager can also launch the iThenticate's similarity viewer as an additional action.
-6. In addition to all of above, if the auto upload to iThenticate is disable, Editor/Journal Manager and upload each of submisison file one by one from the workflow stage.
+6. In addition to all of above, if the auto upload to iThenticate is disable, Editor/Journal Manager and upload each of submission file one by one from the workflow stage.

 ## Similarity Check Settings